lwang-astro/PeTar/README.md

 #### SSE/BSE steller evolution tool
 The _petar.bse_ will be generated when --with-interrupt=bse is used during the configuration.
-This is the standard alone SSE/BSE tool to evolve stars and binaries to a given time.
+This is the standalone SSE/BSE tool to evolve stars and binaries to a given time.
 All SSE/BSE global parameters can be set in options.
 The basic way to evolve a group of stars:
 ```